waltherg/backup.waltherg.github.io/_posts/2014-01-05-PLoS_Biology_Bigrams.md

      (u'amino', u'acid'),
      (u'scale', u'bar')]

-The most frequent bigram is listed first hence, the most frequent bigram in the PLoS Biology articles in my dataset is **unpublished data**.
+The most frequent bigram is listed first hence the most frequent bigram in the PLoS Biology articles in my dataset is **unpublished data**.